DasEric/movie-tv-downloader/README.md

 and I want to download it in English the moment it hits megakino."*

-Requires a **TMDB API key** (if you haven't set one yet the tab shows a one-click link to the Settings tab).
+Requires a **TMDB API key** (if you haven't set one yet the tab shows a hint to the Settings tab).

 The tab has two sections: